-Vehicle Microphone: the internal microphone allows audio recording of normal speech within the interior of the vehicle, independent of the remote audio transmitters.
+Vehicle Microphone: the internal microphone allows audio recording of normal speech within the interior of the vehicle.
 The interior microphone actively records whenever the system is in the record mode.
+The in-car microphone may be muted when consent for audio recording has not been granted by another party inside the vehicle.
+This muted exception does not apply to prisoner transport.